 General Entry Requirements

 Candidates apply for admission to the M.Sc. in Finance (Common Entry) which provides a common pathway into three specialised streams.
-The three streams are Risk Management, Capital Markets and Energy Finance, and all have the first semester in common.
+The three streams are Risk Management, Capital Markets and Financial Markets, and all have the first semester in common.
 At the end of the first semester, with the help and advice of faculty, each student will choose which stream to take.

-A minimum second class (upper) honours degree (or international equivalent) in a Business-related discipline with a high Finance/Economics/Econometrics/Maths/Stats content.
+- A minimum second class (upper) honours degree (or international equivalent) in a Business-related or Engineering, Physics, Maths and Computer Science discipline.

 How to Apply and Closing Dates

 Make an Application

 - Search for course code DC511.